 - AVL system

 We didn’t have a traditional “A-ha” moment that led us to realize we needed to be doing more.
 Everything was really good, but as a paramedic for more than 10 years and an EMT for five years before that, I knew that when you don’t have eyes on target, you really just don’t know what’s truly going on.
 We were blissfully ignorant.
-Our moment came when Dave McGowan presented his story in Minnesota during ZOLL SUMMIT.
-Not only was it impactful to hear a real-life example from a company similar to our own, it made a lot of sense to us even though we hadn’t had any catastrophic events.
+During ZOLL SUMMIT, we heard a real-life example from a company similar to our own, it made a lot of sense to us even though we hadn’t had any catastrophic events.

 We saw how Road Safety changed how their employees drove.
 We went back after SUMMIT and really looked at Road Safety and what it could do for us.
 We didn’t make the decision based on return on investment (ROI), we made it solely on the need to know what we didn’t know.
 And asked, what can we really do to make an impact?